keithalewis/lac/README.md

 The `variant` type is a union of these types and a field indicating the type.

-The types `string` and `block` are pointer types where the pointer is a null terminated string of characters that have been allocated on the heap.
+The types `string` and `block` are pointer types where the pointer is a null terminated string of characters.

 A `cif` type is a pointer type that has a C function symbol, a `ffi_cif` member from `libffi` describing the C InterFace,